 Ortal-Paz Saar researches religious studies and Jewish cultural history.
 She is particularly interested in portraying the interaction between different religious traditions.
 Previously focusing on ancient and medieval magic and rituals, she currently researches the topic of identity through the prism of funerary inscriptions.
-Additionally, Ortal-Paz is developing a digital humanities international project titled PEACE: Portal of Epigraphy, Archaeology, Conservation and Education on Jewish Funerary Culture.
+Additionally, Ortal-Paz is active in the field of digital humanities.
+She is developing two DH international projects: the first is PEACE: Portal of Epigraphy, Archaeology, Conservation and Education on Jewish Funerary Culture, and the second is Structuring Magic – Kirkos: Academic Study of Magic and Ritual.

 Past research: